 In fact, when you start scuba diving, a dive mask is usually the first piece of dive gear you invest in.
-Whether you have a new dive mask or are looking for a replacement, the excitement that comes from using new equipment doesn’t diminish whether it’s your 2nd, 3rd or even 4th diving mask.
+Whether you have a new snorkel mask or are looking for a replacement, the excitement that comes from using new equipment doesn’t diminish whether it’s your 2nd, 3rd, or even 4th diving mask.

-Once you’ve found that perfect dive mask, you’ll need to know how to pre-treat it before you head for the water.
+Once you’ve found the perfect one, a mask that fits you properly, you’ll need to know how to pre-treat it before you head for the water.
 We’ve put together this guide on how to prep your dive mask to get you scuba ready.

 How to Pre-Treat your Dive Mask

-You’ve found your mask.
+You’ve found your new mask.
 It’s in your favorite color, it looks great and you can’t wait to jump in the tub and try it out!
 But wait, have you checked that it’s been treated?
-Pre-treating your dive mask is so important.
+Pre-treating scuba masks is so important.

-That is, however, only if you follow the correct procedures for prepping your mask properly.
+That is, however, only if you follow the correct procedures for prepping it properly.
 Failure to do so could mean that you have a very frustrating and annoying foggy dive.
 Every dive, all the time.

-Here’s what you need to do to pre-treat your dive mask.
+Here’s what you need to do to pre-treat your new scuba mask.

-There may be some aesthetic and tech differences between high-quality diving masks from one manufacturer to another.
+There may be some aesthetic and tech differences between high-quality designs from one manufacturer to another.
 However, there’s one thing that remains constant.
 That is, they are all constructed using a silicone skirt.
-Silicone is used in diving masks to make them leak free, pliable and comfortable to wear.
+Silicone is used to make them leak-free, pliable, and comfortable to wear.
 All good stuff.

-However, it also leaves a buildup of film over the mask lens when it is being manufactured.
-As diving mask manufacturers do not clean the film, that’s not clearly visible, before selling their products, you need to do it before you use it.
+However, it also leaves a buildup of film over the lens when it is being manufactured.
+How to clean dive mask silicone.
+As the manufacturers do not clean the film that’s not clearly visible, before selling their products, therefore you need to do it before you use it.

 If you don’t, you will have a problem with fogging every single time, no matter how good the defogger is that you use.

+How to clean snorkel mask.
 There are two main methods in order to get rid of the buildup of residue left from the manufacturing process.
-There’s the popular method of using toothpaste to pre-treat your dive mask, or there is the method of using a flame to burn away the invisible residue.
+You might have heard people use the words Toothpaste Scuba Mask in the same sentence, and you were not imagining it as there’s the popular method of using toothpaste to pre-treat them, and there is also the method of using a flame to burn away the invisible residue.

-This detailed video will explain exactly how to pre-treat your scuba diving mask using just a flame.
+This detailed video will explain exactly how to pre-treat masks using just a flame.

-However, in order to use this method, your dive mask needs to have a tempered glass lens.
-You’ll be able to tell if your mask has a tempered lens by looking closely to see if it states so on the mask itself.
+However, in order to use this method, it needs to have a tempered glass lens.
+You’ll be able to tell if it has a tempered lens by looking closely to see if it states so on it.

 Step Two – Apply a Scrubber and Scrub at the Lenses

-If your mask doesn’t have a tempered glass lens, or you’ve already burnt off most of the residue, you’ll want to treat your new dive mask by using either some Softscrub or toothpaste (as long as it’s not gel), then follow the next steps.
+If it doesn’t have a tempered glass lens, or you’ve already burnt off most of the residue, you’ll want to treat your new dive mask by using either some Softscrub or put those three words of ”toothpaste dive mask” together (as long as it’s not of a gel variety), then follow the next steps.

 Simply apply a small drop the size of a bead onto interior lenses.
-If using toothpaste, it’s recommended to use a white paste which doesn’t have any whitening ingredients or harsh chemicals, a children’s toothpaste is usually a good choice.
+If using toothpaste, it’s recommended to use a white paste that doesn’t have any whitening ingredients or harsh chemicals, a child’s toothpaste is usually a good choice.

 Then using your finger, or a soft toothbrush, start scrubbing the solution all over the lenses as vigorously as you can, be sure to focus on the middle of the lenses.